umano/AndroidSlidingUpPanel/README.md

 ### Changelog

+* 3.3.1
+  * Lots of bug fixes from various pull requests.
+  * Removed the nineoldandroids dependency.
+Use ViewCompat instead.
 * 3.3.0
   * You can now set a `FadeOnClickListener`, for when the faded area of the main content is clicked.
   * `PanelSlideListener` has a new format (multiple of them can be set now